Mike Gabbard: Activism

-Gabbard became an anti-homosexual activist before the same-sex marriage debate took hold in Hawaii.
+Gabbard became an anti-gay activist before the same-sex marriage debate took hold in Hawaii.
 Between 1991 and 1996, Gabbard founded the organizations Stop Promoting Homosexuality Hawaii (renamed Stop Promoting Homosexuality International), Stop Promoting Homosexuality America, and the Alliance for Traditional Marriage and Values.
 Gabbard became well known for his advocacy for Hawaii Constitutional Amendment 2 (1998).
 This amendment, approved by voters 69.2%–28.6%, gave the state legislature "the power to reserve marriage to opposite-sex couples" under the federal Defense of Marriage Act (DOMA), signed by Bill Clinton in 1996.

 Shortly after 9/11, Gabbard founded Stand Up For America (SUFA), a non-profit educational organization.

 In 2007, Gabbard co-founded the non-profit Aloha Parenting Project (APP) with his wife Carol.

 Political positions

 Same-sex marriage

 Gabbard previously opposed same-sex marriage and civil unions, believing that marriage should only be between a man and a woman.
-However, in March 2024 he voted to put Amendment 1 on the ballot and expressed support for same-sex marriage.
+However, in March 2024 he voted to put Amendment 1 on the ballot.
 Gabbard apologized for his previous opposition to same-sex marriage and stated that conversations with his daughter Tulsi led to him evolving on this issue.